mtvs/eloquent-approval/README.md

         parent::boot();

         static::approving(function ($entity) {
-            // You can prevent it by returning false });
+            // You can halt the process by returning false });

         static::approved(function ($entity) {